-I’m not going to recommend any DIY foliar spray recipes, simply because I don’t know any (I have a shop-bought one) and the recipes I’ve seen contain products like coconut oil that seems a bit…stomata clogging.
+I’m not going to recommend any DIY foliar spray recipes, simply because I don’t know any (I have a shop-bought one) and the recipes I’ve seen contain products like coconut oil that seem a bit…stomata clogging.

 Also there’s a very popular one that involves spraying your plants with milk, but I’m just not sure old milk smell is the ambience I’m after in my home.

 That being said, if anyone has a recipe that they swear by, feel free to link it in the comments.

 Foliar spray is simply a spray that goes on foliage.

 Technically, bug spray is a foliar spray, but usually, products marked as foliar sprays contain fertiliser or other plant-boosting ingredients.

 Just stay away from any foliar spray that just boast ‘leaf shine’ properties.
 Shiny leaves aren’t something that’s going to help your plants, and sometimes leaf shine products can do more harm than good as they can block the leave’s stomata and inhibit respiratory function.

 You can buy premade foliar sprays, or make your own.
 I have a store-bought one, just because it’s convenient.

 The homemade route is absolutely fine, but be aware that if you’re using food items you may be setting yourself up for a gnat invasion.